 “It was really amazing to compete here with my ŠKODA FABIA R5 on ice and snow.
 Even in the car I could feel the enthusiasm of the fans,” commented reigning WRC 2 champion Jan Kopecký.

 The weekend in Zell am See was not all about serious competition, though.
-Matthias Kahle, who has seven titles from German Rally Championship to his name, entertained the crowds with his spectacular drifts in his rear-engined, rear-wheel-drive ŠKODA 130 RS, dubbed “the Porsche of the East” not only for its layout, but also for the performance offered by a 140-horsepower engine in combination with less than 900 kilogram car.
+Matthias Kahle, who has seven titles from the German Rally Championship to his name, entertained the crowds with spectacular drifts in his rear-engined, rear-wheel-drive ŠKODA 130 RS, which is dubbed “the Porsche of the East” not only for its layout, but also for the performance offered by a 140-horsepower engine in combination with less than 900 kilogram car.

 Jan Kopecký had his share of fun, too, when he took a really special co-driver for a demonstration run.
 Berhard Maier, Chairman of the Board of Management ŠKODA Auto, sat in the co-driver’s seat, usually reserved for Pavel Dresler, and enjoyed a run on the ice.

-The other FABIA R5 driver in Zell am See, 23 year old junior Julian Wagner, already impressed with his speed on ice and snow two weeks ago, when he scored a victory in the first round of Austrian Rally Championship, the Jaennerrallye.
-In Zell am See, he completed the double victory on Sunday, behind Jan Kopecký.
+The other FABIA R5 driver in Zell am See, 23 year old junior Julian Wagner, already impressed with his speed on ice and snow two weeks ago, when he scored a victory in the first round of the Austrian Rally Championship, the Jaennerrallye.
+In Zell am See, he completed a double victory on Sunday, behind Jan Kopecký.